hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/07_rnaseq_workflow.md

 $ cd ~/unix_workshop/rnaseq
 ```

-You should have a directory tree setup similar to that shown below. it is best practice to have all files you intend on using for your workflow present within the same directory.
-In our case, we have our original FASTQ files and post-trimming data generated in the previous section.
-We also have all reference data files that will be used in downstream analyses.
+You should have a directory tree setup similar to that shown below.
+It is best practice to have all files you intend on using for your workflow present within the same directory.

 ```
 rnaseq/